fofinho666/contra_ble_tutorial/README.md

 * 3x 2mm diameter washers
 * 3x 6mm heigh standoffs
 * 3x M2*8mm head hex socket screws - I used this to screw the printed support
-* Access to a 3D Printer
+* Access to a 3D Printer - To print the [support structure](https://www.thingiverse.com/thing:3516520)

 ## The plan
-Since the Arduino does not have enough pins available to connect the Bluetooth module, we will to hack and reroute the following pin directly from the microcontroller chip:
+Since the Arduino does not have enough pins available to connect the Bluetooth module, we will need to hack and reroute the following pin directly from the microcontroller chip:

 ![Wiring](images/wires.png)